ilvon/GIF-Enlarger/README.md

-# GIF Enlarger
+# Animated GIF (Pixel Art) Enlarger
-A simple python script for enlarging animated GIF and convert it into an APNG (by default).
+A simple python script for enlarging animated GIF (pixel art) and convert it into an APNG *(by default with [Nearest-Neighbor Interpolation](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation)*.

 Tested under Python 3.11.2 & Pillow 9.4.0.